hsnice16/Think-Loud/README.md

 - can Follow/Unfollow other users, either by

-    + going on their Profile
+  - going on their Profile
-    + from right sidebar
+  - from right sidebar
-    + from the Broadcast menu option
+  - from the Broadcast menu option

 **Authentication**

 - Log In

-    + with remember me feature (for max 2 days)
+  - with remember me feature (for max 2 days)

 - Sign Up
 - Log Out

+**Search the User**

 ---